 Each fall, law schools send their quantitative applicant matriculation data to the American Bar Association (the ABA), which then reviews the data as part of the accreditation process.
 You can read more about this process, and see the list of accredited schools here.
-The methodology has changed slightly over the years—most notably about ten years ago with the lifting of the requirement that schools submit entrants’ average LSAT scores, allowing only the highest score to be reported—but essentially what it means is that there is a wealth of statistical information available that potential applicants can, and should, consider as they make decisions about where to apply.
+The methodology has changed slightly over the years.
+Most notably about ten years ago with the lifting of the requirement that schools submit entrants’ average LSAT scores, allowing only the highest score to be reported.
+Essentially this means there is a wealth of statistical information available that potential applicants can, and should, consider as they make decisions about where to apply.
 Why?
 Because this data provides a tremendous amount of insight into your likelihood of acceptance at a given school, based on how that school has treated similarly-qualified applicants in the past.

 More specifically (or more numerically, at least), the most commonly tallied LSAT figures, and the ones you’ll encounter over and over in your research, are a school’s median LSAT score, 25th percentile LSAT score, and 75th percentile LSAT score for those applicants that are accepted and choose to attend, and each deserves a quick look.

-This is the most obvious, although not necessarily the most informative*.
-What this number tells you is the point that divides accepted applicants who enroll exactly in half: the number who enroll above this score is exactly the same as the number who enroll below it.
-For reference, here’s a great resource with the top 50 or so schools from the 2015 US News and World Report rankings, released a few months back.
-As you can see, there’s an extremely high correlation between median score and rank, with schools in the top 5 all at or above 170, dropping all the way to a median of 160 for schools closer to 50th.
-Certainly a great many factors go into rankings beyond just LSAT scores, but it’s no coincidence that higher-ranked schools prefer higher-scoring attendees, and vice versa.
+This is the most obvious, although not necessarily the most informative 1.
+What this number tells you is the point that divides accepted applicants who enroll exactly in half.
+The number who enroll above this score is exactly the same as the number who enroll below it.
+There’s an extremely high correlation between median score and rank.
+Schools in the top 5 are all at or above 170, dropping all the way to a median of 160 for schools closer to 50th.
+Certainly many factors go into rankings beyond LSAT scores, but it’s no coincidence that higher-ranked schools prefer higher-scoring attendees.